 If you’re serving your gnocchi as a snack or appetizer on its own, these two ingredients make a great dip option.
 If you don’t have any of the pepper sauce on hand, you could try sriracha, chili garlic sauce, or something similar.

-On the other hand, if you wanted to serve your air fried gnocchi as a meal, you might pair it with my Instant Pot bolognese, use it as a pasta substitute in my Italian veggie pasta bake, or as a side with a protein like air fryer chicken tenders.
+On the other hand, if you wanted to serve your air fried gnocchi as a meal, you might pair it with my Instant Pot bolognese, swap it for the potato gnocchi in my Korean beef gnocchi, use it as a pasta substitute in my Italian veggie pasta bake, or as a side with a protein like air fryer chicken tenders.

 I’m curious to see what applications you can come up with.
 Be sure to let me know!